ecoiahq/content-ops-starter/content/pages/pricing.md

         type: PricingPlan
       - title: Ecoia Growth
         price: '£3,500'
+        details: >-
-        details: 'You’re saving £1,000 (22.2%) by selecting this set package.'
+          You’re saving £1,000 (22.2%) by selecting this set package.
+Billed Monthly.
         description: >
           For organisations ready to amplify their reach and drive meaningful change.